Adrian0207/Front-End-Web-UI-Frameworks-and-Tools-Bootstrap-4/README.md

     +Use a carousel component in your web page

     +Configure various aspects of the carousel

     +Add controls to the carousel to manually control it

+### Week 4:
+-Bootstrap and JQuery: Objectives and Outcomes

+    +Understand how to use JQuery and JavaScript and Bootstrap's JS component methods to control the behavior of the components.

+    +Write JavaScript code taking advantage of the Bootstrap's JS component methods and JQuery methods for controlling Bootstrap JS components